-Using a Nest thermostat is one of the easiest ways to optimize the everyday schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make changes.
-But as you may expect, it won’t work well or at all if you see an error code appear.
-The precise error code provides useful information about the source of the problem, something a trained technician can use to provide solutions that much faster.
+Operating a Nest thermostat is one of the best ways to improve the daily schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make adjustments.
+But as you can expect, it won’t work correctly or at all if you see an error code show up.
+The specific error code supplies useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much faster.

-Here are seven of the most frequent error codes you could find on your Nest thermostat.
-We’ll explain the basics of each error code as well as how you could solve it and the approximate cost to do so.
-Keep in mind that while the investment will ultimately depend on the exact Nest model, you can anticipate paying around $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific components required to wrap up repairs.
+Here are seven of the most common error codes you may discover on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you might address it and the projected cost to do so.
+Remember that while the costs will ultimately hinge on the precise Nest model, you can count on paying around $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific parts needed to complete repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and is displayed when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the issue is fixed.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is shut off.
+Since this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on display until the issue is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have occurred further along in the electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A certified technician will check electrical connections and wiring until they locate the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring might have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A professional technician should check electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not just a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software issue.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin looking at connectors.

-They’ll detach the power and progressively check each wire, making sure they are fully attached into the connector with the correct amount of exposed copper.
-When they find the problem connector, it can be replaced for a new one.
+They’ll disconnect the power and progressively inspect each wire, ensuring they are fully placed into the connector with the correct amount of bare copper.
+Once they pinpoint the damaged connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is especially hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will finally shut down.
-Presuming the breakers are on, you can examine a couple of other places before consulting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will eventually turn off.
+In the event the breakers are on, you can inspect a few other places before calling a professional technician.

-As this error can consume your thermostat’s battery, the first step might be restoring enough power to determine if this specific error code is what you’re facing.
-You can separate the thermostat from its base and provide power by using a USB cable.
-Assuming it reveals error code 195, you should continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it will probably be best to get in touch with a pro.
+As this error can drain your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and provide power by using a USB cable.
+If it reveals error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t uncover anything wrong with these components, it’s maybe best to contact a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-The technician should cautiously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
+This can stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+Your technician should cautiously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it may still stop you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Even though this error code isn’t critical, it could still prevent you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving enough power.
+You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 appear.
+Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excessive power is transported through the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s suggested to turn the power off straightaway.
-You can then get a hold of a professional technician with the appropriate experience identifying and resolving electrical damage.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is sent through the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s suggested to switch the power off as soon as possible.
+You can then get in touch with a professional technician with the proper experience diagnosing and solving electrical damage.

 e73 – Critical